1. Overview

 10 directories, 4 files

-Clearly, the tar method is more succinct.
-In the second line, we ensured the target location exists before performing the tar operation.
-This step was not necessary for the cpio method.
+As we can see, the tar method looks more efficient.
+In the second line, we ensure the target location exists before performing the TAR operation.
+This step isn’t necessary for other methods such as when using cpio.

 5. Selective Copy Using rsync